jumana2000/Fresh2Home/README.md

 # Demo
-This site will be available in http://fresh2home.pythonanywhere.com/
+This site will be available in this domain : http://fresh2home.pythonanywhere.com/